 An individual with Saturn in the 1st house often experiences feelings of personal frustration around expressing themselves fully to others.
-There is a resistance to exposing themselves to their environment, and it is common for Saturn here to be fearful of meeting new people and entering new situations.
-More than any other placement of Saturn, shyness, lack of self-assurance and difficulty in self-assertion is expressed more obviously.
+There is a resistance to exposure to their environment, and it is common for Saturn here to be fearful of meeting new people and entering new situations.
+More than any other placement of Saturn, shyness, lack of self-assurance, and difficulty in self-assertion is expressed more obviously.

 The type is, therefore, vulnerable to attack by others and they may have suffered bullying taunts early on over their appearance.
 Sometimes they may need to face an element of insecurity and be challenged by feelings of loneliness or depression for a time until they feel they can once again face the outer world with courage.

 Saturn here also has a tendency to take life too seriously, and if it is conjunct the Ascendant – the individual often presents a heavily guarded self-image and one that is stiff or awkward in expression.
 The personality can be very self-contained and there is a lack of real spontaneity.
 In younger years, there may have been some painful issues around expressing their identity.
 This position of Saturn suggests that they may have never been allowed to express selfishness or develop a genuine sense of self-will and confidence during childhood.
 Consequently, they may not assert their will for fear that they will fail, disappoint, or simply be rejected.

 The challenge of Saturn placed in this house is to develop a stronger foundation for their sense of individuality, so they emerge more authentic and self-confident.
 According to astrologer Liz Greene’s interpretation of Saturn in this position: “There may be great difficulty in expressing the inner person to the outer world, and the mask becomes a prison that cannot be torn away; and behind it, the man slowly suffocates.”
 Saturn: A New Look at an Old Devil